 "But I could just close my window if I wanted and have the best of both worlds with an openable window," you might say.
 While this statement is mostly true, it is completely ignoring the advantages that come with opting for a non-opening window.

 The biggest benefit to non-opening windows lay in their price.
 Windows that do not open cost far less than their more mobile counterparts, meaning you can save yourself hundreds of pounds.
 These savings can be spent improving other areas of the home or put towards the cost of your aluminium bi-fold doors.

 To use two of our bestselling brands as examples, ECO+ and VELUX fixed flat glass roof windows can save you around £300 on their like-for-like electric equivalents.
 When compared in price to manual rooflights, the savings are slightly less but still substantial on VELUX and FAKRO models.

 As flat roof windows are designed to be installed out of arm’s reach, a lot of our models are available in non-opening style only- this includes all of our roof lanterns from Korniche and REAL.

 Although non-opening pitched roof windows are a lot harder to find given they are usually installed as part of a loft conversion as the only means of ventilation, fixed conservation windows are available from Heritage in all sizes.

-Other than being cheaper, benefits of non-opening roof windows include guaranteed uninterrupted views of the outdoors as you don't have to worry about frame or opening mechanisms getting in the way.
-Fixed windows also have lower maintenance levels as less cleaning is required than with a window regulary exposed to the elements.
+Other than being cheaper, the benefits of non-opening roof windows include guaranteed uninterrupted views of the outdoors and lower maintenance levels as less cleaning is required than with a window regulary exposed to the weather.
 With non-opening windows, nothing is lost in terms of light transmittance with the complete opposite true infact.